 The Rule of 55 can be a major benefit to people who really need to retire early because of health concerns or the loss of a job.
 The rule is flexible enough that even if you decide to get another job later, you can continue to take withdrawals from your qualifying 401(k) or 403(b).
 You can also use the Rule of 55 to reduce or eliminate the required minimum distributions (RMDs) you would be required to take at age 72, or – depending on your situation – do a Roth conversion.
 However, you should consult a tax professional before making moves like these, since the tax consequences could be significant.

 While using the Rule of 55 may seem like an easy solution for early retirement, it isn’t always the best financial move for those who simply wish to start their retirement in their mid-50s.
-While the pandemic contributed to a decline in U.S. life expectancy, it’s still possible to spend 30 years or more in retirement.
+It’s important to remember that you may spend 30 years or more in retirement.
 Tapping your retirement account early means you’ll have less to invest over the long haul, and you could run out of money sooner.

 Withdrawing retirement funds early may also affect your tax bracket.
 The IRS taxes income from a 401(k) or 403(b) plan at ordinary income rates.
 If you worked most of the year in which you retire, it might make sense to delay withdrawals until the following year, when your income would be less.
 Even then, consider all of your income – including your spouse’s, if you are married – to determine how much income tax you can expect to pay.
 If your spouse is older and already on Medicare or Social Security, the extra income from your retirement plan could mean an increase in your spouse’s Medicare premiums or impact the amount of taxes on Social Security income.